 Reliable model that functions as a mobile or stationary police scanner.
 Features 300 channels and fast scanning of up to 100 channels at a time.

-Compact in size but not as easy to take on the go as handheld models.
+Compact but not as easy to take on the go as handheld models.
 Somewhat difficult to program, making it challenging for novice users.

 A traditional analog model at an affordable price.
 Skywarn feature provides reliable storm warnings.
 Features 200 channels and the ability to be PC-programmed to back up data.

-Tech enthusiasts and users in areas w/digital codes might not find this analog scanner to be useful.
+Tech enthusiasts and users in areas with digital codes might not find this analog scanner to be useful.
 Doesn't have AM radio reception.

 Basic and affordable w/an impressive 500 channels and clear sound when the reception is good.
 Its weather alert feature, clock, and FM radio capability add to its value.